-The first step when considering breast augmentation is a consultation with Dr. Koenig.
-During this appointment, he will review your medical history, including past medical conditions, current allergies and medications, as well as your personal or family history of breast cancer and any other breast issues.
-After a brief examination, Dr. Koenig will discuss your current breast size, and listen to your goals and desired changes.
-Breast implant sizers will be available to try on at your consultation appointment.
-Dr. Koenig ’s highly trained staff will assist you in choosing your desired implant size.
-Dr. Koenig supports the implant choice by taking actual measurements of your chest to ensure that the implant you have chosen is proportionate for your body type and in alignment with your desired goal.
+During the consultation, Dr. Koenig reviews your medical history, including past medical conditions, current allergies and medications, as well as your personal or family history of breast cancer and any other breast issues.
+After a brief examination, Dr. Koenig discusses your current breast size, and listens to your goals and desired changes.
+He offers breast implant sizers to try on and helps you choose the right implant size and type.
+He then takes measurements of your chest to ensure that the chosen implants are proportionate for your body type and will meet your desired cosmetic goals.

-Finally, Dr. Koenig will discuss any limitations for the breast augmentation procedure, and all potential risks or complications.
+Dr. Koenig additionally discusses any limitations for the breast augmentation procedure, and all potential risks or complications.
 If breast augmentation is right for you, Dr. Koenig will create an individualized surgical plan.
-You will also speak to a Patient Consultant to discuss scheduling the procedure, cost, and payment options.
+Before the consultation is finished, our patient consultant meets with you to discuss cost, payment options, and scheduling the procedure.

-Any woman who is unhappy with the size or shape of her breasts may be a good candidate for breast augmentation.
-Those who have natural breast tissue that is out of proportion with their build and body size, or have experienced a decrease in breast volume after having children or with aging, can find correction with an implant.
-The ideal patient will be in generally good health, understand the breast augmentation procedure, and hold realistic expectations for the surgical results.
-During the consultation appointment, Dr. Koenig will determine if breast augmentation is the right procedure to meet the individual patient’s needs and desires.
+Any woman who wants larger, shapelier breasts may be a good candidate for breast augmentation.
+Breast implants can help women who have natural breast tissue that is out of proportion with their build and body size, or who have experienced a decrease in breast volume after having children or aging.
+An ideal breast augmentation patient is:

 Once your breast augmentation has been scheduled, there are a few things that you can do to prepare for the surgery and recovery period.
 By taking time several days before your procedure to prepare, you can be assured of the best results and a smooth recovery.

-Dr. Koenig offers breast augmentation with three types of breast implants: saline, silicone, and form stable silicone.
-All can improve the contours of a woman ’s body and bring proportion to her silhouette.
-The saline, silicone, and form stable implants will come in a wide variety of sizes (noted as CCs), shapes (round or teardrop), and textures (smooth or textured).
-These can be placed over or under the chest muscle (subglandular or submuscular), depending on the existing breast tissue present.
-The best implant will depend on each woman’s aesthetic goals.
+Dr. Koenig offers breast augmentation with three types of breast implants: saline, silicone, and form-stable silicone (sometimes called highly cohesive silicone).
+All can improve your body's contours and bring proportion to your silhouette.
+The saline, silicone, and form-stable implants come in a wide variety of sizes (measured in cubic centimeters, or cc), shapes (round or teardrop), and textures (smooth or textured).
+Implants can be placed over or under the chest muscle (subglandular or submuscular), depending on your existing breast tissue.
+The best implant will depend on your aesthetic goals.

 After returning to the market in 2006, silicone gel-filled implants have been hailed as safe for use in breast augmentation.
 They are very popular because of their natural feel, as they are difficult to distinguish from the surrounding breast tissue.
 They also can be placed above or below the muscle.
 Furthermore, current silicone implants have a thicker and more cohesive gel.
 The disadvantage is there is a higher rate of capsular contracture compared to saline implants.

-Available since 2013, this new implant is form stable.
-This means it is a true teardrop shaped implant.
+Form Stable implants were introduced in 2013.
+Form stable means it is a true teardrop-shaped implant.
 As a result, they may offer a more natural shape to the breast in some patients.
 The gummy bear implants are firmer to the touch than other silicone implants and have a textured shell.
 To insert the implant, a larger incision is needed.
-Some patients will find more size and shape options resulting in a more custom result.
-The disadvantage of cohesive gel implants is the slight chance of rotation, which may require surgical correction.
+Some patients will find more size and shape options resulting in a more customized result.
+The disadvantage of shaped cohesive gel implants is the slight chance of rotation, which may require surgical correction.

-Patients should expect the recovery from a Breast Augmentation to take around one week.
+Patients should expect breast augmentation recovery to take around one week.
 There may be some soreness and mild pain immediately after surgery, which is well controlled through appropriately prescribed pain medications.
-Dr. Koenig’s advanced technique means there is very little pain associated with his breast augmentation procedure.
+Dr. Koenig's refined, advanced technique means there is very little pain associated with his breast augmentation procedure.
+His overall goal is to have no real down time and most patients are surprised how comfortable they are with minimal medication.
 There may be some burning around the nipples or incision sites, as well as minor bruising, but if these occur, they will resolve over the first five days.
 Swelling is normal, but may take up to four weeks to fully disappear.
-A sports bra can be worn for the weeks following the breast augmentation procedure, which provides support during the healing process.
+A sports bra can be worn for the weeks following the procedure, which provides support during the healing process.
 Some patients are more comfortable not wearing any bra for the first three weeks.

 While there is little risk from today's breast augmentation procedure, problems do occasionally occur.
 These may include bleeding, infection, breast asymmetry, and numbness.
 Dr. Koenig prides himself in his low complication rates with breast augmentation, as reported in a study he presented at the Northeastern Society of Plastic Surgeons.

 The key to a successful breast augmentation procedure is choosing the right surgeon.
-Dr. William J. Koenig is a Board Certified plastic surgeon with over 23 years of experience, specializing in breast and body procedures.
-He has performed over 1,600 breast augmentations over the past 12 years in Rochester at the Quatela Center for Plastic Surgery.
+Dr. Koenig is a board-certified plastic surgeon with 25 years of experience.
+He specializes in breast and body procedures and has performed over 1,600 breast augmentations over the past 12 years in Rochester at the Quatela Center for Plastic Surgery.
 Breast augmentation is by far his most requested procedure.

 Saline, silicone, and form stable silicone implants are available for breast augmentation at the Quatela Center for Plastic Surgery.

-Depending on the nature of the job, patients without a physically demanding position may return to work or school within 2-5 days after their breast augmentation.
+Depending on the nature of the job, patients without a physically demanding position may return to work or school within two to five days after their breast augmentation.